MaxHalford/maxhalford.github.io/content/blog/squill-hello-world.md

 +++
-date = "2026-08-12"
+date = "2026-10-05"
-title = "Squill: infinite canvas for writing SQL" tags = ['sql', 'web-dev'] draft = true
+title = "Squill: my canvas for writing SQL" tags = ['sql', 'web-dev'] draft = true
 +++

-## Where do people write SQL?
+## Where do you write SQL queries?

 It's 2026, and I'm not convinced there's one place people flock to for writing SQL.